MrBounty/ZipponDB/ZiQL.md

 GRAB User.comments.like_by {name = 'Bob'}
 ```

-This can also be use inside filter.
-Note that we need to specify `User` because it is a different struct that `Post`.
-Here I get all `Post` that have a comment from Bob:
+This can also be used inside filters.
+Note that we need to specify `User` because it is a different struct than `Post`.
+Here, I get all `Post` entities that have a comment from Bob:
 ```js
 GRAB Post {comments IN User{name = 'Bob'}.comments}
 ```

-Can also do the same but only for the first Bob found:
+You can also do the same but only for the first Bob found:
 ```js
 GRAB Post {comments IN User [1] {name = 'Bob'}.comments}
 ```

-Be carefull, this will return all `User` that liked a comment from 10 `User` named Bob:
+Be careful; this will return all `User` entities that liked a comment from 10 `User` entities named Bob:
 ```js
 GRAB User.comments.like_by [10] {name = 'Bob'}
 ```

-To get 10 `User` that liked a comment from any `User` named Bob, you need to use:
+To get 10 `User` entities that liked a comment from any `User` entity named Bob, you need to use:
 ```js
 GRAB User.comments.like_by [comments [like_by [10]]] {name = 'Bob'}
 ```

 ##### Using !
 You can use `!` to return the opposite.
-Use with `IN`, it check if it is NOT is the list.
-Use it with filters, it return entities that do not respect the filter.
+When used with `IN`, it checks if something is NOT in the list.
+When used with filters, it returns entities that do not match the filter.

-This will return all `User` that didn't like a `Comment` in 2024:
+This will return all `User` entities that didn't like a `Comment` in 2024:
 ```js
 GRAB User { !IN Comment {at > '2024/01/01'}.like_by}
 ```

-Be carefull because this do not return the same, it return all `User` that liked a `Comment` not in 2024:
+Be careful because this does not return the same thing as above; it returns all `User` entities that liked a `Comment` not in 2024:
 ```js
 GRAB Comment.like_by !{ at > '2024/01/01'}
 ```